Seven West Media

+In September 2025, Seven West Media and Southern Cross Media Group announced their intention to merge by early 2026.

 History

 The West Australian

 The newspaper was owned by the publicly listed company West Australian Newspapers Ltd (WAN) from the 1920s.
 In 1969, the Melbourne-based The Herald and Weekly Times Ltd (HWT) bought WAN and published the paper until 1987, when Rupert Murdoch's News Corporation acquired HWT.
 News sold WAN to Robert Holmes à Court's Bell Group in 1987 The following year Alan Bond, through Bond Corporation, gained control of Bell Group and hence the paper.
 This ownership structure survived only for a few years until the collapse of Bond Corporation.
 A newly formed company, West Australian Newspapers Holdings, then purchased the paper from the receivers before being floated in an oversubscribed $185 million public offering.

 In September 2007, WAN sold a 50% interest in the Hoyts Cinemas Group.

 Kerry Stokes acquired 14.9% through Seven Network and he became chairman of West Australian Newspapers in 2009.
 Kerry Stokes appointed Chris Wharton as CEO of West Australian Newspapers and Brett McCarthy as Editor.